justnonamenoname/lifeticle/readme.txt

 Space

-Qualia space may be connected to real space.
+The space of qualia may be connected to the real one.
 This may mean that qualia cannot participate in 4-dimensional space.
 Clarifying this question requires researching how the coordinates of qualia are defined.
 Space can be distorted according to the theory of relativity.
-How is this related to qualia space?
+How is this connected to the space of qualia?
 1) The qualia field has its own internal space
 2) The qualia field itself is distorted along with the distortion of space; for example, a massive gravitational wave can distort the image

 Angle of rotation

-The image sent from the eye: its left part on the left, the right part on the right.
+The image from the eye has the left part on the left and the right part on the right.
-You can close your eyes and visualize this.
+It is possible to close one's eyes and visualize it.
-You can shift it to the right - then the left part will be in the center, the central part on the right, and the right part sideways to the right.
+It is possible to shift the image to the right, so that its left part appears in the center, the center part on the right, and the right part even further to the right.
-The fact that qualia have a position means that the field qualia possesses a direction that has a center.
+The fact that qualia have a position means that the qualia field has a direction toward which its center is oriented.
-If the position of qualia is determined by the position in space, the rotation angles of the lifeticle field's direction must be maintained in accordance with spatial rotations.
+If the position of qualia is set by spatial coordinates, then the rotation angles of the lifeticle's orientation must be preserved in accordance with the spatial rotations.
-If qualia are aligned with the brain, the angle of the lifeticle field corresponds to the brain; if misaligned, the angle does not match the brain.
+If qualia are oriented according to the brain, then the angle of the qualia field matches the brain; otherwise, it does not.
-If the location of qualia is set by a parameter, the angle of the lifeticle field may not align with the brain and can be rotated, shifted sideways, or flipped.
+If the position of qualia is set by a parameter, then the angle of the field may not match the brain and may be angled, sideways, or inverted.
 Maintaining the angle of the lifeticle requires separate functionality, which suggests that the coordinate of qualia is most likely set by a parameter, not a spatial coordinate.
 The direction of the qualia field is similar to the spin of a particle.